SpektraSystems/Azure-Synapse-Analytics-Day/06-data-governance-purview.md

     Keep the list of collection assets open as this will be the starting point for the next task.

-## Task 5 - Explore the results of data lineage tracking for Synapse Pipelines
+## Task 5: Explore the results of data lineage tracking for Synapse Pipelines

+In this task, you will explore Synapse Pipeline data lineage in Azure Purview.

 1. In the list of Purview collection assets, note the `Copy data1` asset of type Azure Synapse Analytics.